fenago/snowflake-intro/lab_snowpark_dataframe_api/getting_started_with_snowpark_dataframe_api.md

 ![](assets/stock_small.jpg)

-This project will demonstrate how to get started with Jupyter Notebooks on [Snowpark](https://docs.snowflake.com/en/developer-guide/snowpark/index.html), a new product feature announced by Snowflake for [public preview](https://www.snowflake.com/blog/welcome-to-snowpark-new-data-programmability-for-the-data-cloud/) during the 2021 Snowflake Summit.
+This project will demonstrate how to get started with Jupyter Notebooks on [Snowpark], a new product feature announced by Snowflake for [public preview]during the 2021 Snowflake Summit.
 With this tutorial you will learn how to tackle real world business problems as straightforward as ELT processing but also as diverse as math with rational numbers with unbounded precision, sentiment analysis and machine learning.

 Snowpark not only works with Jupyter Notebooks but with a variety of IDEs.
-Instructions on how to set up your favorite development environment can be found in the Snowpark documentation under [Setting Up Your Development Environment for Snowpark](https://docs.snowflake.com/en/developer-guide/snowpark/setup.html).
+Instructions on how to set up your favorite development environment can be found in the Snowpark documentation under [Setting Up Your Development Environment for Snowpark].

 ### Snowpark
 Snowpark is a new developer framework of Snowflake.
 It brings deeply integrated, DataFrame-style programming to the languages developers like to use, and functions to help you expand more data use cases easily, all executed inside of Snowflake.
 Snowpark support starts with Scala API, Java UDFs, and External Functions.